 edit Nutritional value of pasta vs noodles

 Noodles and pasta have high complex carbohydrates so they release energy over a period of time instead of a sudden boost.
 This is why marathon runners often eat a bowl of noodles or pasta the night before the race.

 |Noodles (plain,cooked) (per 100g)||Pasta (plain,cooked) (per 100g)|

 |Iron||3% of daily intake||6% of daily intake|

-Noodles exist in many shapes but commonly is used to mean thin rods.
-Pasta also occurs in many shapes with specific names like thin rods - spaghetti, macaroni – tubes or cylinders, lasagna – sheets, fusilli – swirls etc. Gnocchi and spatzle are also considered to be pasta.
+Noodles exist in many shapes but are commonly found in thin rod shapes.
+Pasta also occurs in many shapes with specific names, like spaghetti and macaroni for thin rod shapes, tubes, or cylinders; or lasagna for sheets and fusilli for swirls, etc. Gnocchi and spatzle are also considered pastas.

 edit Types of noodles and pasta

-The variety of noodles is classified based on the primary ingredient used in making it.
-Thus you have noodles made from wheat, rice, acorn, potato, buckwheat, etc. Pasta is predominantly of two types fresh and dried.
-Dried pasta is made without eggs and can be stored for two years while fresh pasta is made with eggs and can be stored in refrigerator for a couple of days.
+Noodles are classified based on the primary ingredient used in making them.
+Thus you have noodles made from wheat, rice, acorn, potato, buckwheat, etc. Pasta is predominantly of two types: fresh and dried.
+Dried pasta is made without eggs and can be stored for two years, while fresh pasta is made with eggs and can be stored in a refrigerator for a couple of days.

 Pasta is generally cooked by boiling.
 Noodles can be cooked in a variety of ways.
 They can be cooked in water or broth and drained, can be served with salad chilled, can be fried and also served soaked in soup.

 Here are some videos for easy pasta and noodle recipes: